ArtskydJ/josephdykstra.com/content/complaints-about-memes.md

 Obviously it can be bad, even disastrous to go into debt.
 It's legal to go into debt.
 Colleges are a common method by which people go into debt.
 Should colleges be illegal?
 No!
 People can decide for themselves whether college is worth the investment.

 The first part of the meme has nothing to do with the second part, which I just covered.
-It just mentions that alcohol is illegal in the U.S. I don't think it should be, but that's not really the point of the meme.
+It just mentions that alcohol is illegal for 18-year-olds in the U.S. I don't think it should be, but that's not really the point of the meme.

 -----